In Brooklyn, the last-place Cardinals blank the Brooklyn Superbas (Dodgers), 3-0. The entire Washington Park contest is played with just one ball.

 In a 9-2 Giants rout of the Astros, Jeffrey Leonard collects five hits.
 The cleanup slugger gets all singles and, therefore, is unable to demonstrate his one-flap-down home run trot in front of the Houston fans at the Astrodome.

-At Yankee Stadium, White Sox Tom Seaver becomes the 17th player in major league history to record his 300th victory when he six-hits the Bronx Bombers, 4-1.
-All of the Yankees' hits are singles.
+White Sox right-hander Tom Seaver becomes the 17th player in major league history to record his 300th victory when he six-hits the New York at Yankee Stadium, 4-1.
+All of the Bronx Bombers hits are singles.

 At Anaheim Stadium in front of an enthusiastic crowd of 41,630, Angel first baseman Rod Carew singles off of Minnesota southpaw Frank Viola in the third inning to become the 16th major leaguer to amass 3000 hits.
 After the historic hit, Halos' manager Gene Mauch brings the first-base sack into the dugout, replacing it with another a new bag.